-Adult physical activity: In 2012-13 in Non-remote areas of Queensland, 35% of Indigenous adults reported they had undertaken a sufficient level of physical activity in the last week.
-The age-standardised rate for Indigenous adults who met sufficient activity levels in the last week was 0.8 times the rate for non-Indigenous adults (31% compared with 41%).
-This was the same as the national ratio (ABS 2014b; Figure 2.18.1).
+Adult physical activity: In 2012-13 in Non-remote areas of the Northern Territory, 71% of Indigenous adults reported they had undertaken a sufficient level of physical activity in the last week.
+This proportion had a margin of error greater than 10 percentage points, which should be considered when using this information.
+The age-standardised rate for Indigenous adults who met sufficient activity levels in the last week was 1.7 times the rate for non-Indigenous adults (60% compared with 35%) (ABS 2014b, Figure 2.18.1).

-Nationally in Non-remote areas, 38% of Indigenous adults reported they had undertaken a sufficient level of physical activity in the last week.
-The age-standardised rate for Indigenous adults who met sufficient activity levels in the last week was 0.8 times the rate for non-Indigenous adults (35% compared with 43%) (ABS 2014b; Figure 2.18.1).
+In 2012-13 nationally, in Non-remote areas, 38% of Indigenous adults reported they had undertaken a sufficient level of physical activity in the last week.
+The age-standardised rate for Indigenous adults who met sufficient activity levels in the last week was 0.8 times the rate for non-Indigenous adults (35% compared with 43%) (ABS 2014b, Figure 2.18.1).

-Children's daily activity: In 2014-15 in Queensland, 79% of Indigenous children aged 4-14 were reported to undertake at least 60 minutes of physical activity every day.
-This is similar to the proportion in 2008 (78%).
+Children's daily activity: In 2014-15 in the Northern Territory, 80% of Indigenous children aged 4-14 were reported to undertake at least 60 minutes of physical activity every day.
+This represents a small increase from 78% in 2008.